314lipczuk/ODE_project_report/main.typ

 as a constant in our model, thereby allowing us to refer the concentrations of active and inactive parts using a single concentration and a total
 (for example, instead of using $"RAS*"$ and $"RAS"$, we can use $"RAS*"$ and $"RAS"_"total" - "RAS*"$).
 This operation makes the simulation less computationally complex.
+Since the data was already normalized to account for varying cell size (removing baseline and scaling by max magnitude per group) for active ERK fraction, total kinase concentration was set to a constant of 1.
 == Modeling & Simulation pipeline

 Model definition was done in symbolic form using SymPy in python (TODO: reference them), as a list of symbolic differential equations.